David-Way/david-way.github.io/content/blog/test-ids-test-me/test-id-test-me.md

 Instead of relying on test IDs and expecting contained markup trees to exist in a very fragile and specific way, it is better to favour accessibility roles and labels, visible user-facing text, and semantic markup for your testing selectors.

 What do I mean exactly?
 Well Playwright has [role-based locators](https://playwright.dev/docs/locators) and Testing Library has [role-based queries](https://testing-library.com/docs/queries/about/).
-Read those, and you probably

 Selecting by roles and content also more closely resembles the way software is used by humans.
 As an aside, if it's hard to test something in this way, it is also an indicator that you're over-testing or using the wrong tool (ie, don’t test details better covered by visual regression or unit tests).